NPSBeograd/NPS-Support/solutions/OneDriveIntegration/OneDrive Integration Manual.md

 ![1759004489887](image/OneDriveIntegrationManual/1759004489887.png)

 Here you can find sheduled tasks, when its completed it will automacally be deleted or when error has happened!

+When you want to stop Attachment Transfer run the action Stop Scheduled Transfer Attachments and proccessing in the backgound will be stoped!.

 > [!TIP]
 >